Resources for SEND specialists

 The Skills Suitcase

-Help students identify their own skills – as well as the areas where they might need further development – and encourage reflection in a fun and engaging way.
+This resource is designed to help students identify their own skills – as well as the areas where they might need further development – and encourage reflection in a fun and engaging way.

 The Careers Podcast